000

 4. Improving Customer Support

-Zero-party data can also enhance customer service.
-When support teams have access to customer preferences and feedback, they can provide better solutions.
+Zero-party data enhances customer service.
+When support teams access customer preferences and feedback, they provide better solutions.

 • Example: Offering product swaps based on previously stated preferences